 - Hang those utensils you use all the time

 There are some items you use in your kitchen quite frequently: pots, pans, spoons, mugs, colanders, knives, cutting boards, just to mention a few.
 Tossing all these into your cabinets tends to clutter up the needed space.
 Plus you would invariably spend valuable time rummaging through your cupboards before finding that particular utensil you want.
 Therefore, it is best to hang these items in easily-accessible locations.

 Where exactly?
-Well, there are several options to choose from: You can either dedicate a full wall for a locally-made pegboard rack, or simply purchase standard racks for your pots and pans.
+Well, there are several options to choose from: You can either dedicate a full wall for a locally-made pegboard rack or simply purchase standard racks for your pots and pans.
 You can also hang some items on the inside of your cabinet doors, or place magnetic strips on your walls for keeping knives and metallic spoons.
-Hanging your cutting boards and colanders on the side of your cabinets also helps to save space.
+Hanging your cutting boards and colanders on the side of your cabinets also help to save space.

 - Compartmentalize your cabinets

 If you prefer storing your utensils to hanging them, then you must divide your cabinets into separate sections.
-Each section would house a particular utensil or sets of utensils (knives, spoons etc) or even food items.
+Each section would house a particular utensil or sets of utensils (knives, spoons, etc) or even food items.